A. B. Freeman School of Business

 8. Students must submit official transcripts

 Transfer credit cannot be granted until the student's academic advisor receives an official transcript.
 Arranging delivery of the transcript is the student’s responsibility.
-Students must have transcripts mailed to the attention of their Newcomb-Tulane College academic adviser at the Academic Advising Center.
+Official transcripts should be sent to advising@tulane.edu directly from the institution where the credits were earned.

 For Tulane Students Who Attend a Freeman-Approved Study Abroad Program